mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 - Previous
 - Volume

-All of these buttons support the following events:
+All of these event entities support the following event types:
 - Release of short press
 - Long press
 - Release of long press